 - D1.1 The University uses the Strategic Pay Job Evaluation methodology SP10 and Job Wise system to evaluate the majority of Professional positions across the organisation.
 The Guidelines for Job Evaluation provide guidance on the purpose and approach, when jobs are evaluated, how a request is made to evaluate a job and potential outcomes.
-The object is to ensure that the integrity of all job evaluation outcomes is maintained. - D1.2 Professional Staff roles in Bands B to G are evaluated against the Job Evaluation Benchmark Group. - D1.3 Where the position is placed in a higher band and the current salary is below the minimum for that band, the salary will be raised to at least the minimum from the date that the Job Evaluation was confirmed.
-In such cases, the salary of the staff member will also be reviewed according to quidelines for Out of Cycle Salary Review.
+The object is to ensure that the integrity of all job evaluation outcomes is maintained. - D1.2 Where the position is placed in a higher band and the current salary is below the minimum for that band the salary will be raised to at least the minimum from the date that the Job Evaluation was confirmed.
+In such cases, the salary of the staff member will also be reviewed according to guidelines for Out of Cycle Salary Review.